How can I help?

 Why bookmark?

-In order to add items to a reading list, you must first add them as "bookmarks" in your account within the Reading List system.
+In order to add items to an online Reading List, you must first add them as "bookmarks" in your account within the Reading List system.

-The advantages of using bookmarked items are that:
+The advantages of using bookmarked items are that you can:

-• Easily add items into any number of reading lists using a simple click and/or a keyword search.
+• Easily add items into any number of online Reading Lists using a simple click and/or a keyword search.

-• Request new books and/or eBooks by adding them into a list when you come across them by using the bookmark extension or button, without having to make a note of the details and enter them in manually.
+• Request new books and/or eBooks by adding them into a list when you come across them by using the bookmark extension, without having to make a note of the details and enter them in manually.
+It is an effective ordering tool

-Once you have added resources into your bookmarks, you will be able to use these to create and edit your reading lists.
+Once you have added resources into your bookmarks, you will be able to use these to create and edit your online Reading Lists.

 We recommend the following: